How to read a scientific paper: a step-by-step guide

 Step 3: Read straight through to achieve a deep understanding of a scientific paper

 Now that you have an overview of the work and you have identified what information you want to obtain, you are ready to understand the paper on a deeper level.
 Deep understanding is achieved in the second and subsequent readings.
 Here is a step-by-step guide.

 - Read the paper from start to finish.
 This may be a slow process.
 As you read, take notes, and highlight important sentences.
 Note-taking and highlighting assist with:

 - Critical thinking

 - Synthesis of information

-Highlighting sentences helps you to quickly scan the paper and be reminded of the key points, which is helpful when you return to the paper in the future.
+Highlighting sentences helps you quickly scan the paper and be reminded of the key points, which is helpful when you return to the paper later.

 Notes may include ideas, connections to other work, questions, comments, and references to follow up on.
 You can take notes in many ways: